Skip to main content

 • Lockbox: If you’re unable to reach the door when you need help, a lockbox grants access to emergency responders for you.
 It holds a key and is protected by a code that the response center staff will provide.

-• Fall detection: Fall detection is technology that automatically senses when you’ve fallen.
+• Fall detection: Fall detection is a technology that automatically senses when you’ve fallen.
 Your device will call for help automatically, even if you can’t push the button yourself.

 The Medical Alert user experience